Woo Bum-kon incident: Background

+In December 1980, Woo joined the National Police in Busan.
+He was reportedly still well-regarded for his marksmanship and from April to December 1981, Woo was assigned to "special duty" as a guard at the Blue House.
+However, Woo was informally demoted due to complaints regarding his "severe drinking habits and violent temper", and stationed to Gungnyu myeon in Uiryeong County.
+He lived in Apgok ri, where he began dating a local woman, Chun Mal-soon.
+Within a few months, the pair moved in together with plans of marriage, but Chun's family refused to sanction the relationship due to Woo's alcohol problems.

-However, Woo's heavy drinking and his behavior while intoxicated led to a demotion to Kungyu Village in Uiryeong County, South Gyeongsang Province.
-Woo's girlfriend, Chun Mal-soon, later said that Woo had an inferiority complex, and had been bothered by villagers' comments about him co-habitating with his girlfriend.
+According to Chun, Woo had an inferiority complex, and had been bothered by villagers' comments about him co-habitating with his girlfriend.
 She also described him as "a little eccentric".
+On the day of the shooting, Woo, visibly drunk, shot at a resident, who later recalled that Woo kept muttering phrases such as "This filthy world" and "I can't be a police officer".

 Attack

-On the afternoon of April 26, 1982, Woo had an argument with his live-in girlfriend, Chun Mal-soon (전말순/全末順), after she had woken him by swatting a fly on his chest.
-Enraged, Woo left the house and went to the police station, where he reported for duty at 4:00 p.m.
+On the afternoon of April 26, 1982, Woo had an argument with his live-in girlfriend, Chun Mal-soon, after she had woken him by swatting a fly on his chest.
+Enraged, Woo left the house and went to the Gungnyu police station, where he reported for duty at 4:00 p.m.
 According to early reports, he began drinking heavily, though eyewitnesses later said that he did not appear drunk during his rampage.
 According to local officials, he would have been unable to cover 4 km of difficult, rocky terrain while intoxicated.

-At about 7:30 p.m., Woo returned home, assaulted his girlfriend and smashed their furniture before making his way to the reservists' armory and gathering several weapons, including two M2 carbines, two handguns, at least 180 rounds of ammunition, and seven hand grenades.
-Some reports stated that the other officers were at a meeting and did not notice Woo taking the weapons; others mentioned that he had intimidated the guards to gain access.
+At about 7:30 p.m., Woo returned home, assaulted Chun and smashed their furniture before making his way to the reservists' armory and gathering several weapons, including two M2 carbines, at least 180 rounds of ammunition, and seven hand grenades.
+Of Woo's four colleagues, three had left their post during working hours while another had been off-duty, with all four reportedly skipping work to go to a hot spring.
+American reports stated that Woo had gained access to the armory by offering to take another officer's shift.